Railroad Brake, Signal, and Switch Operators - 53-4021.00

 • Ride atop cars that have been shunted, and turn handwheels to control speeds or stop cars at specified positions.

-• Set flares, flags, lanterns, or torpedoes in front and at rear of trains during emergency stops in order to warn oncoming trains.
+• Set flares, flags, lanterns, or torpedoes in front and at rear of trains during emergency stops to warn oncoming trains.

 • Signal locomotive engineers to start or stop trains when coupling or uncoupling cars, using hand signals, lanterns, or radio communication.